-What is a Gas Supply Emergency?
+What is a gas supply emergency?

-A Gas Supply Emergency is where there is an actual or potential loss of pressure in a part of the UK gas network, due to an incident involving a pipeline or lack of gas flow.
+A gas supply emergency is where there is an actual or potential loss of pressure in a part of the UK gas network, due to an incident involving a pipeline or lack of gas flow.

-While the operation of the gas network in the UK is frequently checked, the war in Ukraine has led to a shortage of gas and instability in the global market.
-And while the probability of a Gas Supply Emergency occurring is low, we still need to prepare to be ready to act as instructed by the UK Gas Transporters if asked to do so to preserve gas supplies.
+While the operation of the gas network in the UK is frequently checked, severe weather of a long duration, or an unexpected loss of gas pressure in the network can lead to a shortage of gas and instability in the global market.
+And while the probability of a gas supply emergency occurring is low, we still need to prepare to be ready to act as instructed by the UK Gas Transporters if asked to do so to preserve gas supplies.